The Feller Property for Graphs: Setting

 We will work with the standard combinatorial metric on graphs which is given by counting the number of edges in the shortest path connecting two vertices.
 We denote this metric by $d$.
-That is, denoting by $\Gamma_{x,y}$ the set of all paths connecting $x$ and $y$,
+That is, denoting by $\Gamma_{x,y}$ the set of all paths connecting $x$ and $y$ and, for $\gamma = (x_i)_{i=0}^n \in \Gamma_{x,y}$, letting $l(\gamma) = n$ be the \emph{length} of a path $\gamma$, we have